 Chemicals clear water but kill fish

-The cleaning worked; Liitoinen Lake is now looks crystal clear and will remain chemically balanced for years to come.
+The cleaning worked; Littoinen Lake is now looks crystal clear and will remain chemically balanced for years to come.
 The cleaning process, however, isn't pain-free, as the treatment can kill fish living in the water.

-Asko Sydänoja, an inspector with the southwest Finalnd Centre for Economic Development, Transport and the Environment (Ely-keskus) pointed that that the species that suffered in this case could also be a part of the eutrophication chain.
+Asko Sydänoja, an inspector with the southwest Finland Centre for Economic Development, Transport and the Environment (Ely-keskus) pointed that that the species that suffered in this case could also be a part of the eutrophication chain.

 "A very small number of fish died, which was taken into consideration.
 The water cleared up but time will tell if it increased vegetation in the lake," Sydäonoja added.